About Kathy Morris

 After handling criminal cases in courtrooms from Massachusetts to Hawaii and directing the Career Services office at Northwestern Law School, where she also was a faculty member over the years teaching legal writing and legal ethics, Kathy opened Under Advisement, Ltd. in 1988 to career counsel lawyers and law students.
 She also created a Career Resource Center for the ABA in 2000, after reinventing its Center for CLE.

-Kathy is also a national leader and innovator in law firm professional development.
+Kathy is also a national leader and innovator in attorney professional development.
 She founded the Chicago Law Firm Training Consortium and was a charter Board Member of the Professional Development Consortium.
 She has worked inside law firms, blazing trails in director and chief hiring and training officer roles at Katten Muchin and the firm formerly known as Gardner Carton (now Drinker Biddle), and most recently by building the first lawyer training team and creating firm wide curricular initiatives for Sidley Austin, LLP.

 After enjoying a sabbatical, Kathy is happily back to running Under Advisement full time, guiding firms and individuals and conducting what she calls Inplacement as well as Outplacement.
 She is a frequent speaker and author on legal career issues, with a new monthly series of career webinars sponsored for its members by the ABA, columns formerly running in both the CBA Record and the Chicago Daily Law Bulletin and three legal career manuals published by the ABA.
 Kathy now answers a new career question each Monday on her website at www.underadvisement.com.